-Performed by Dr. Raffi Dishakjian, a phlebologist (Vein Specialist Doctor)
+All Treatments Performed by Dr. Raffi Dishakjian, phlebologist (Vein Specialist Doctor)

-The Los Angeles Vein Care Center, Nu Vela Esthetica, offers several spider vein and varicose vein treatment options to patients in California.
+Nu Vela Esthetica, a leading Laser and Vein Center Located in Los Angeles, offers the best and most advanced treatments for varicose veins that are currently available in California.
 Veins that can be treated at the Vein Clinic include Saphenous and perforator veins, bulging leg varicose veins, reticular veins (blue veins), spider veins (or thread veins), facial veins, and nose veins.
-Dr. Raffi Dishakjian, a highly skilled phlebologist (vein specialist doctor) will be delighted to assist you and offer expert advice on your vein treatment options.
+If you are looking for a doctor for varicose veins treatment, then Dr. Raffi Dishakjian, M.D., a highly skilled phlebologist (vein specialist doctor) will be delighted to assist you and offer expert advice on your vein treatment options.
 Dr. Dishakjian will work with you to create the best personalized treatment plan that fits both your condition and your budget.

 Until a few years ago, the treatment of varicose veins was the domain of vascular surgeons, since treatment meant a surgical procedure known as ligation and stripping.
 This treatment involved multiple skin incisions, surgically cutting and tying veins, then physically pulling veins out of the surrounding soft tissues, often requiring general

 aneshtesia and an overnight stay in a hospital for pain management.
 However, with the advent of portable office based duplex ultrasound technology, medical lasers, and endovenous ablation techniques (heating the vein from inside with a catheter), the surgical scalpel was replaced with a needle, and the associated skin incisions, scarring and hospitalization were eliminated, moving the procedure from the operating room to the office setting.